msantam2/chess/README.md

 ### Computer AI

-(Used ruby_deep_clone gem - add snippet below - to deep dup the board in order to assess checkmate)
+(Used ruby_deep_clone gem - add snippet below - to deep dup the board in order to assess checkmate) (look at AM README for table markup but make the table you wrote down to illustrate flow chart of decisions for computer AI - start with something like 'as you can find in computer_player.rb')

 ### To-Do